Nabrok/react-lazy-no-flicker/README.md

 	time_before_fallback: 200, // The amount of time in ms before the loading fallback is displayed, should match parameter given to usePastDelay
 	minimum_fallback_time: 500 // The minimum amount of time in ms the loading fallback will be displayed for }

 ```

+## Suspense

+Wrapper around React.Suspense which prevents the fallback component from being rendered until the delay has passed.

+Adds an optional prop for `delay`, which defaults to 200.
+This should match the `time_before_fallback` value given to `lazy`.

+## usePastDelay

+This hook takes one optional parameter for the amount of time to delay before it returns true.
+This defaults to 200ms.
+If you change this value be sure to modify `time_before_fallback` option in lazy to match.

 - Any imports taking less than `time_before_fallback` to load will be displayed immediately after loading.
 - Any imports taking more than `time_before_fallback` to load will display the fallback for at least `minimum_fallback_time` before returning.